khalidsalomao/SimpleHelpers.Net/docs/namedlock.md

     }
     else
     {
-        // do some other thing since we could not aquire the lock }
+        // do some other thing since we could not acquire the lock }
 }
 ```